lino-framework/lino/docs/dev/settings.rst

     Lino by default has two user profiles "User" and "Administrator", defined in :mod:`lino.core.perms`.

-    Application developers who use group-based requirements must override this in their application's :xfile:`settings.py` to provide a default list of user profiles for their application.
+    Application developers who use group-based requirements can override this in their application's :xfile:`settings.py` to provide a default list of user profiles for their application.

     See the source code of :mod:`lino.projects.presto` or :mod:`lino_welfare.settings` for a usage example.